Arc travel time and path choice model estimation subsumed

 over all 3-tuple $(i,j,k)$ such that $(i,j)$ and $(j,k)$ are arcs.

 \paragraph{Optimization.} A source of complexity is the stochastic gradient when estimating (\ref{eq:fodt}).
 The stochastic objective makes line search and classical methods like L-BFGS-B \citep{lbfgsb} perform poorly.
 This is unsurprising as the stochastic nature of the problem defies the basic assumptions of smooth optimization.
-Instead, we opt for the Adam optimizer \citep{adam} with projection of gradients before, and projection of variables after each update.
-Mini-batches can be used to improve performance, faster convergence, and training over larger datasets.
+Instead, we use the Adam optimizer \citep{kingma2014adam} with a projection of gradients before and a projection of variables after each update.
+Mini-batches can be used to improve performance, speed up convergence, and are effective for training over large datasets.

 As the estimated gradient is noisy, we use a primal stopping criterion instead of using a first-order stopping criterion.
-We stop optimizing when we cannot improve the loss by a fixed number over the course of a fixed number of iterations.
+We stop optimizing when we cannot improve the loss by a fixed threshold over the course of a fixed number of iterations.

-\paragraph{Variance estimation and lack thereof.} It is customary to analyze the estimator's variance; however, using the variance estimators \citep[p.~243]{dasgupta2008asymptotic} or ``Hubber's sandwich estimator'' \citep{sandwich} is complicated and does not have the typical interpretations for a few reasons.
-First, the problem is not convex, and we cannot guarantee convergence to a global optimum.
+\paragraph{Variance estimation and lack thereof.} It is customary to analyze the estimator's variance.
+However, the variance estimators \citep[p.~243]{dasgupta2008asymptotic} or ``Huber's sandwich estimator'' \citep{sandwich} do not have the standard interpretations in our setting for a few reasons.
+First, our problem is not convex, and we cannot guarantee convergence to a global optimum.
 Second, not all variables are free in the constrained problem.
 Third, the gradient we estimate is, in many cases, not exact.
-Last but not least, we have a large number parameters.
+Last but not least, we have a large number of parameters.
 As such, the standard methods do not apply, and estimating the variance is beyond the scope of this work.

 \paragraph{Complexities.} The methodology we describe in this section is based on relatively simple ideas.
-However, since it builds on top of the path choice model, any complexity inherent to the given path choice model is inherited.
+However, since it builds on top of route choice models, any complexity inherent to such models persists.
 The stochasticity of the evaluation and non-convexity are other sources of complexity.
-By choosing a differentiable path choice model, we avoid iterative schemes like the BDJM method and we do not need to resort to search-based methods as we optimize a differentiable problem.
+Note, however, that our experiments indicate that the results are not sensitive to initialization.
+By choosing a differentiable route choice model, we avoid iterative schemes over discrete variables like the BDJM method (the solution to the BDJM model) as we optimize a differentiable problem.